DIPlib/diplib/src/documentation/design.md

 DIPlib 3.0 design decisions {#design}
 ===

-This page lists some of the design decisions that went into *DIPlib 3.0*.
+This page gives reasons behind some of the design choices of *DIPlib 3.0*.
 Many of these decisions are inherited from the previous version of the library, and some new ones are made possible by the port to C++.